dhunanyan/two-gether/README.md

 👉 **Profile Page**: Users can view the list of pitches they've submitted.

-👉 **Editor Picks**: Admins can highlight top startup ideas using the "Editor Picks" feature managed via Sanity Studio.
+👉 **Editor Picks**: Admins can highlight top local ideas using the "Editor Picks" feature managed via Sanity Studio.

 👉 **Views Counter**: Tracks the number of views for each pitch instead of an upvote system.